Key Information

 Local Academy Councils

 Although the Board of Trustees is accountable for all of the academies within HLT, it highly values the work undertaken by local governors in supporting, and challenging, our academies and senior leadership teams to deliver high quality and inclusive education.
-Each academy has a Local Academy Council that meets four times a year.
+The Trust has one Local Academy Council that meets four times a year for our Healing Schools.
+Our Local Academy Councils for Grimsby and Lincoln schools were disbanded on 31st August 2025 and replaced by direct governance from the Board of Trustees.

-To find out who the governors are, please see the ‘Our Schools’ areas on each academy website.
+To find out who the governors are for Healing Academies, please see the ‘Our Schools’ areas on each academy website.

 The different responsibilities overseen by Members, Trustees and Local Governors are set out in the HLT Scheme of Delegation, which is reviewed on an annual basis.